 Matthew J. Sutton

-Before joining Thomson Rogers in 2019, Matt was a partner of a well-respected insurance defence firm and practiced exclusively in the area of insurance defence litigation for over a decade.
-His practice included all areas of insurance litigation, including first and third party claims and disputes between insurers such as loss transfer and priority disputes.
+Before joining the firm in 2019, Matt was a partner of a well-respected insurance defence firm and he practiced exclusively in the area of insurance defence litigation for over a decade.
+He came to realize, however, that he was more interested in helping the people who suffered injuries and that he was working on the wrong side of the fence.

-Matt’s change in focus stems from his desire to help people receive the compensation they need to aide in their recovery.
+Matt changed his practice focus to use his legal skills where he could best help injured people receive the compensation they need to aid in their recovery.
+He hasn’t looked back.

-Matt’s experience includes, but is not limited to, motor vehicle accidents, slip & falls, fire loss and injury, product liability, and commercial host and occupier’s liability claims involving all levels of injury including catastrophic claims.
+If you are seriously hurt because someone was negligent, Matt would like to help you.
+His experience includes, but is not limited to, motor vehicle accidents, slip & falls, fire loss and injury, product liability, and commercial host and occupier’s liability claims.
+Matt mostly handles catastrophic injury claims.
+All initial consultations are free of charge.

-Matt has experience in all facets of the litigation and statutory accident benefit claims process: from the moment someone is unfortunately injured, through the commencement of their claim and/or application, right up until resolution or hearing.
+Matt was called to the bar in 2007.
+He has experience in all facets of the litigation and statutory accident benefit claims process.
 He regularly appears before the Ontario Superior Court of Justice and the License Appeal Tribunal.

 Year of Call2007